 But now we're a little too spoilt for choice - there are so many French podcasts out there, how do we pick something high-quality that meets our learning needs?

 To help you sort the wheat from the chaff, here are our 10 favourite French-speaking podcasts of all time - categorised into suitability for beginner, intermediate or advanced French learners.
-Whatever your level, check out these podcasts to enrich your French lessons.
+Whatever your level, check out these podcasts to enrich your online french courses.
+Alternatively, check out French classes Melbourne.

 Learning French via Podcasts